 Rwanda Gorilla + Akagera Itinerary 2026: A Practical 6-Day Route

-If you want a one-country Rwanda wildlife trip rather than a larger regional loop, this is the cleanest high-intent route.
+If you want a one-country Rwanda wildlife trip rather than a larger regional loop, this is the cleanest Rwanda route to quote.
 Visit Rwanda already publishes the core logic: Akagera, Kigali, then Volcanoes for gorilla tracking.

 How we verify this page